jpgoldberg/unclock-crypto-engineering/Homework/2022-12-02/exercises.md

 > Consider a new block cipher, *DES2*, that consists only of two rounds of the *DES* block cipher. *DES2* has the same block and key size as *DES*.
 For this question you should consider the *DES* $F$ function as a black box that takes two inputs, a 32-bit data segment and a 48-bit round key, and that produces a 32-bit output.
 Suppose you have a large number of plaintext-ciphertext pairs for *DES2* under a single, unknown key.
 Given an algorithm for recovering the 48-bit round key for round 1 and the 48-bit round key for round 2.
 Your algorithm should require fewer operations than an exhaustive search for an entire 56-bit *DES* key.
 Can your algorithm be converted into a distinguishable attack against *DES2*?

-I believe that a _Meet_ in the Middle attack should require $2^{49}$ operations.
+I believe that a Meet in the Middle attack should require $2^{49}$ operations.
 But I should probably read the chapter.

+Update: Seeing Thor's hint and then answer of 2^33 tells me that I failed to make use of the small blocksize.
+I still need to go over the answer carefully to make sure I understand it.

 ## Q 3.8